department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA Tickets and How To Use Them.md

 > [!NOTE]
 > **Current WIP Version:** `V1.1`

-## In this Document
-Use the outline (hamburger menu) in this document to view and navigate the different sections.

 ## Overview

-This document details how to create, update, and close a CAIA ticket, ensuring all the custom field data is correctly entered.
+- This document details how to create, update, and close a CAIA ticket, ensuring all the custom field data is correctly entered.
+- Use the outline (hamburger menu) in this document to view and navigate the different sections.

-### CAIA Github Terms and Definitions
+## CAIA Github Terms and Definitions

 | **Term** | Definition |
 |------------------------|------------------|